aasplund/rxjava-jms-poc/README.md

 # rxjava-jms-poc

-A async jms client built with RXJava
+An async jms client built with RXJava